Independent salary research. Not affiliated with BLS, NBRC, AARC, or any employer. Figures are estimates based on BLS OES May 2024 data.

 5-8 years

-Serving as shift lead or charge therapist.
-Mentoring new graduates, assisting with protocol development, and acting as clinical resource for the department.
+Shift lead or charge therapist role.
+Mentoring new graduates, assisting with protocol development, acting as clinical resource for the department.

 Step 4